 In addition, there is informal and ongoing contact between the state and the social partners.

 A high degree of organisation is essential in order for a collective bargaining system such as the Danish to work.

 In Denmark a general agreement between The Confederation of Danish Employers (DA) and The Danish Confederation of Trade Unions (LO) exists on the relation between labour market partners.

 - Employer rights to manage and allocate work

 - The right to take collective industrial actions, for example, strikes, boycotts, sympathy actions and lockouts.

 - Obligation to avoid disruption, which means that it is illegal to stop work as long as there is a collective agreement in force.

 - The collective agreement's duration and termination

-The main organisation for 14 employers' organisation in the private sector within industry, trade, services and construction.
+The main organisation for 14 employers' organisations in the private sector within industry, trade, services and construction.

-The umbrella organisation for 18 trade unions and 4 cartels.
-Represents 1.1 million members across various branches/sectors.
+The umbrella organisation for trade unions and cartels.
+Represents 1.4 million members across various sectors.